didi/benchmark-thrift/README_EN.md

         {"key":"value"}
         ```
 # Start quickly
-In just three steps, you can run the first Thrift pressure test.
+Using the demo which comes from the tool, you can run the first Thrift pressure test in just three steps.
 1. Create the configuration file, which you can copy directly from an existing sample in the conf directory:
     ```bash
     cd <TOOL_HOME>/conf